 So, if we want to gain liberation ourselves, based on the fact that we want to be happy and nobody wants to be unhappy, specifically ourselves, then we need to understand this.
 And if we want to be able to help others gain happiness and overcome suffering, in other words gain liberation, this is what we have to teach them.
 Because they have to understand this.
 And to know how to do that properly, so you don’t mess them up, you know how to teach them and so on, then you need to become enlightened, a Buddha.

 In short, “I want to be happy.
 I don’t want to be unhappy.
 This is how I make myself unhappy.
 And this is how I can achieve a true happiness.”
-Bottom line.
+That’s the bottom line.